MysteryPancake/Rule-Book/README.md

 * All repository titles must have capital letters at the start of each word.
 * All repository titles must have `-` in place of spaces.
 * All repositories intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
 Otherwise, no license must be included.
+* All repository descriptions must be as short as possible.
 * All repository descriptions must not include a full stop.
 * Small pieces of code must be added to the Fun repository.
+* Images must be hosted on the repository, not an external site.

 ## Lua
 * All variables must be declared as `local`, especially functions.